jmac97/Music-Explorer/README.md

 ## Steps to Take Before Running Pionee-Playlist:
 1. Have a Spotify account and know your user ID (see below if you don't know)
 2. git clone the repo
-3. install spotipy (pip install spotipy)
+3. install spotipy (pip install git+https://github.com/plamere/spotipy.git --upgrade)

 ## What's My Spotify User ID?
 The program will ask you to input your Spotify user id.
-To acquire this:
+If you have a Spotify account that /is/ linked to Facebook, following these steps.
+Otherwise, you can use your actual username.
+There are two ways to acquire your ID number:
+ You can go to this link to get your device username: https://www.spotify.com/au/account/set-device-password/
+ Or:
   1. Open Spotify
   2. Click your username in the top right corner
   3. Click on the bubble with "..." under your name/username
   4. Click "Share"
   5. Click "Copy Profile Link"
   6. Paste this link somewhere.
 Your Spotify ID number is the 10 digit number after "user/"

 ## Architecture Features (Basic Idea)
   * Interface with Spotify API